-For example, when pitching for a loan to support your business, a good business plan easily sells out your business to the lenders.
+For example, when pitching for a loan to support your business, a good business plan quickly sells out your business to the lenders.
 Definitely, by the outline, they will see it a having a stable background.

-Every business needs a business plan to provide direction and as well as attract investors. a business plan is vital for the success of any organization.
+Every business needs a business plan to provide direction and as well as attract investors.
+A business plan is vital for the success of any organization.

 The following is a guide to creating a great business plan.

 1. Executive Summary